technomancy/bussard/Contributing.md

 If you have never coded Lua before, don't fret!
 It's a very simple language;
 once you learn how [tables](doc/lua-5-tables.md) work it's very much like any other imperative dynamic language that leans heavily on closures.
+The only parts that use advanced language features (metatables and coroutines) are the OS filesystem and scheduler, and the read-only proxy tables like `ship.api.status`.

 In order to skip around in the game for debugging, you can run `love . --act 1` to set all the event flags and deliver all the messages that you would normally